syncfusion-content/maui-docs/MAUI/ComboBox/AutoSizing.md

 AutoSizing can be enabled in [SfComboBox](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfComboBox.html) control so that the control will extend its layout based on the input content.

-[EnableAutoSize] property is used to enable the autoSizing in SfComboBox control.
-To enable the API, you need to set the SelectMode as Multiple and TokensWrapMode as Wrap.
+EnableAutoSize property is used to enable the autoSizing in SfComboBox control.
+To enable the API, you need to set the SelectionMode as Multiple and TokensWrapMode as Wrap.
 The default value of EnableAutoSize is false.

 {% tabs %}
 {% highlight xaml %}

 <editors:SfComboBox x:Name="comboBox"
-             HeightRequest="50"
              WidthRequest="350"
              ItemsSource="{Binding SocialMedias}"
              SelectionMode="Multiple"